 I’m assuming you already know about Dirty Dancing and Blue Crush, so this list focuses on a few great summer films you might have missed.
 (Be sure to put the kids to bed first, because some of these aren’t exactly family-friendly.)

 Even if you don’t have an outdoor movie setup happening, there’s something particularly special about summertime cult classic movies.
 It’s about the vibe, you know?
 That said, if you are looking to get an outdoor movie night going, there are plenty of projectors available on Amazon at a variety of price points, so it’s the kind of summer activity that can be in reach for all.

 It’s time to break out the projector and popcorn and sink into summer with one of these 15 backyard cult classic movies.

 Follow drug-fueled private investigator Larry “Doc” Sportello (Joaquin Phoenix) through 1970s beachside California as he tries to track down a missing ex-girlfriend.
 This is a stoner romp that pays tribute to The Big Lebowski, while still being its own wonderfully weird thing.
 Directed by P.T.
 Anderson.

 Dazed and Confused, 1993.

 This is a summer story like you’ve never seen before.
-Shot completely on iPhone, Sean Baker’s award winning film follows transgendered sex worker Sin De-Rella and best friend Alexandra as they attempt to track down her cheating boyfriend/pimp Chester in West Hollywood.
+Shot completely on iPhone, Sean Baker’s award-winning film follows transgender sex worker Sin De-Rella and best friend Alexandra as they attempt to track down her cheating boyfriend/pimp Chester in West Hollywood.
 This little movie about friendship is pure heart, with plenty of swag to boot.